Like many other home-gardeners, I love growing my own tomatoes! Did you know tomatoes are the number one vegetable grown in a home vegetable garden?

 Water the plants as soon as the top 2 inches of soil dry out.
 If you let your soul stay dry for too long it can cause the tomatoes to crack, dry out, and/or burn off.

-I keep an old lemonade bottle near our door so that I remember to fill it up and water our tomato plants every day.
+I keep a milk jug near our front door so that I remember to fill it up and water our tomato plants every day.
 It is best to water early in the morning.
+We have our tomatoes planted on our front porch so that they get amazing sunlight, are easy to get too (for pruning, picking, and watering), and so that they won’t be bothered by the dogs.

 Feed them Coffee!